 Longevity and Extreme Survival

 Cockroaches are also known for their longevity and ability to survive extreme conditions.
 Some species can live for months without food and water, and others can slow down their metabolism to survive when resources are scarce.
-These traits make them difficult to eradicate once they have established themselves in an environment.
+The table below outlines the impressive survival capabilities of cockroaches under various challenging circumstances:

 Preventing Infestations: Ensuring Cockroaches Don’t Make Your Home Theirs